 It’s not always feasible to bootstrap the way through major expenses, and the businessman may want to consider external funding.
-Loans from the commercial lenders like
+Loans from commercial lenders like

 - Banks or